 Autocross (or "Solo") events are driving skill contests that emphasize the driver’s ability and the car’s handling characteristics.
 This is accomplished by driving a course that is designated by traffic cones on a low hazard location, such as a parking lot or inactive airstrip.
 While speeds are no greater than those normally encountered in legal highway driving, the combination of concentration and car feedback creates an adrenaline pumping experience.
 It is a great way to explore the performance potential of your car (whether that's a Porsche, Mustang, Camaro or a Volvo) in a safe and legal environment!

 We are actively monitoring developments related to the COVID-19 virus.
 The Region leadership will follow the recommendations of federal and state officials in regards to our events in March and April.
-At this time we are canceling the April 4th and April 5th autocross events.
+At this time we are canceling the April autocross events.
 Everyone will receive a refund for pre-registration for those two events.
-We will make a decision about the April 26th event when we get closer to that date.
+We will make a decision about the May events when we get closer to that date.
 When we resume hosting events, we will also announce appropriate precautionary measures consistent with available health guidance.
 People often comment that they joined the SCCA for the cars and racing, but they stay for the people.
 The Region Board of Directors thanks our extended Philly SCCA family for their patience and cooperation during this time.

 2020 AUTOCROSS Series Schedule